 History of Rococo Architecture

-Rococo style was especially popular when decorating salons used to entertain guests, and became the height of fashion between roughly 1723 and 1759.
+Rococo style was especially popular when decorating salons used to entertain guests, and became the height of fashion beginning in the 1720s.
 Playful and exuberant, Rococo is a wedding cake of a style, with a delicate, pastel-hued, and—what has long been for better or worse thought of as—classically feminine allure in part to counterbalance the testosterone-driven aesthetic dominance of the reign of Louis XIV.

 Rococo interiors were highly cohesive, with interior architecture, design, furniture, and art all sharing common characteristics.
 The Rococo salon was its own aesthetic universe, where wall treatments, painted ceilings, sculpture, art, and decorative elements worked to create a high-spirited, light, and frothy atmosphere that made them perfect backdrops for high-minded aristocrats looking to entertain and impress their guests.